FIWARE/endpoint-auth-service/README.md

 ## Why not use mTLS?

-mTLS is a method for mutual authentication.
+[mTLS](https://en.wikipedia.org/wiki/Mutual_authentication#mTLS) is a method for mutual authentication.
 The parties on each end of the connection can be verified through TLS certificates.
-In contrast to that, this solution targets the authentication-handling of only one side of the connection.
+In contrast to that, the endpoint-authentication-service solution targets the authentication-handling of only one side of the connection.
 The authentication of the connection-target is optionally available through https.
 In the general context of the endpoint-auth-service, participating in mTLS can be seen as an additional auth-method.
 In order to support that, the [lua-script in the listeners-template](src/endpoint-configuration-service/src/main/resources/templates/listener.yaml.mustache) would need to add the client-certificate to the request.
 Since the endpoint-auth-service uses [envoy](https://www.envoyproxy.io) and therefor can be integrated with a